Michael M. Gottesman, M.D.

 - Bethesda, MD 20892-4255

-Dr. Gottesman and colleagues pioneered the characterization of molecular mechanisms that result in failure to cure cancer with chemotherapy.
-They now focus on mechanisms that reduce accumulation of cytotoxic drugs in cancer cells, including reduced drug uptake and increased energy-dependent drug efflux by ABC transporters such as P-glycoprotein (ABCB1), ABCC1 (MRP), and ABCG2 (BCRP).
-They seek to define molecular tools to detect resistance mechanisms in cancers and devise ways to circumvent or exploit this resistance for treatment of multidrug-resistant cancers.
-An additional goal is to define the physiological role of these multidrug transporters in normal human tissues, e.g. at the blood-brain barrier.
+Dr. Gottesman and colleagues pioneered the characterization of molecular mechanism that result in failure to cure cancer with chemotherapy.
+One focus is on mechanisms that reduce accumulation of cytotoxic drugs in cancer cells, including reduced drug uptake and increased energy-dependent drug efflux by ABC transporters such as P-glycoprotein (ABCB1) and ABCG2 (BCRP).
+These ABC transporters also make up chemical barriers to successful chemotherapy of brain tumors as part of the Blood-Brain Barrier.
+Using CRISPR-cas based genomic approaches, they are cataloguing mechanisms that more broadly confer drug resistance in colon, ovarian, and cervical cancers.
+The goal of this work is to devise ways to circumvent or exploit the physiologically relevant anti-cancer drug resistance mechanisms.

 Areas of Expertise